Montana-Media-Arts/webDesignFall2024/_docs/topic-06/02-table-struct/06-page.md

 ## Altogether

-A full table element is a combination of columns and rows (both delineated by headings), and cells:
+A full table element is a combination of columns and rows (both delineated by headings) and cells:

 <div class="codepen-embed">